WHAT THE EXTREME TOUR BRINGS:

 We do not require hotels or beds for lodging, and our team members bring air mattresses and bedding with them so that housing can easily be arranged.
 We also require only two meals per full day in town (3 meals total for most events), and these can be potluck style, so that costs are further reduced.

-If scheduling permits, our teams are usually happy to participate actively in Sunday services or other church services and events that may be going on while we are in town.
-These are peripheral to the main ministry that we do, but our desire is to serve you and your church as well as the larger community...and we are happy to share about what we do, perform special music or worship, etc. according to your request.
+If scheduling permits, our teams are often able to participate actively in Sunday services or other church services, activites, or events that may be going on while we are in town.
+These would be in addition to the main ministry we would hope to accomplish while we are with you.
+Our desire is to serve you and your church as well as to serve the larger community, and we are happy to share about what we do, lead worship, perform special music, or serve in almost any other way you can think of.
+We look forward to standing with you in your efforts.

 WHAT THE LOCAL COORDINATOR BRINGS: